Nouaman-Chaaibi/Students-Performance-in-Exams-EDA/README.md

-# Students Performance in Exams - EDA and Streamlit Dashboard
+# Students Performance in Exams - EDA, ML Predictions, and Streamlit Dashboard

-This project analyzes the Students Performance in Exams dataset using Exploratory Data Analysis (EDA) and provides an interactive dashboard built with Streamlit.
+This project analyzes the *Students Performance in Exams* dataset using **Exploratory Data Analysis (EDA)** and **Machine Learning** techniques.
+It also includes an **interactive dashboard built with Streamlit** that allows users to explore the data and predict student scores.

 🔗 **Live App:** [Open Streamlit Dashboard](https://students-performance-in-exams-eda-feouys3ulum2t8bpz9l3mz.streamlit.app/)